-This is what my ecstatic heart captured on the day were were supposed to be learning to cook:
+This is what my ecstatic heart captured with my iPhone on the day were were supposed to be learning to cook in Puerto Viejo:

 When our van driver finally found us again, with the intention of delivering us back to our tent in the jungle, I remember that I wanted to beg him to return and say he’d been unable to collect his charges.
 Ideas of sleeping in a hammock between palm trees while the sea breeze played with my hair, surfing with men from Koki Beach and maybe learning to create bamboo furniture consumed my desires.
 Alas, our guardian was not to be swayed from his duty.
 He, and others, urged me to return on my own again one day.

 I’m more inclined to find another surf town on another foreign shore …

 the wide world I’ve not yet seen continually calls my name and I hear good things about Tenerife …

 My trip to Costa Rica was provided by the Gift of Happiness campaign sponsored by the tourism board.
 As always, thoughts and opinions are mine.